Josef Felder

 Josef Felder (24 August 1900 – 28 October 2000) was a German politician.
 He was one of the 94 Social Democratic members of the Reichstag who voted against the Nazi Enabling Act of 1933.
 He was also the last to die of the 94 who voted against this act.

 He participated in the famous The Nazis: A Warning From History television series which was produced and broadcast by the BBC.
-His sections during the series included his experience as a prisoner of Nazi's political opponents in Dachau, where he himself was sent.
+His sections during the series included his experience as an opponent and political prisoner of the Nazis in Dachau, where he himself was sent.

 Biography

 Josef Felder was born the eldest of eleven children of an Augsburg merchant family.
 His parents were Josef and Therese Felder.
 His mother died when he was seven years old.
 In the first years of life, the family often moved around southern Germany.
 After attending primary and secondary school (at the primay school, Julius Streicher was one of his teachers) he completed an apprenticeship in the graphic arts industry.
 He then worked first in his father’s textile factory and from 1924 to 1933 as an editor for the Swabian People’s Newspaper.
 In 1933, Felder first fled to Austria and from there to Czechoslovakia after the Dollfuß revolt.
 In 1934, he illegally returned to Germany and was arrested.
 Until 1936, Felder was imprisoned in the Dachau concentration camp.
 There he met the later SPD chairman Kurt Schumacher.
 He then worked until 1946 in the textile and sporting goods company of Willy Bogner senior in Munich and Oberaudorf as an accountant.
 Bogner, who was well acquainted with Felder's brother, had "requested" him to get him out of the concentration camp.

 In 1946 Felder became publisher and editor-in-chief of The Southeast Courier in Bad Reichenhall.
 From 1955 to 1957 he was editor-in-chief of the SPD newspaper Vorwärts.

 On 28 October 2000, Felder died in Munich at the age of 100.
 He was married and had two children.